slopezpereyra/slopezpereyra.github.io/_posts/2024-10-13-InPraiseOfGregariousness.md

 What makes a man dangerous is not the strength of his arms, but the content of his heart.
-The weakest men, resented or enraged, poses more reason to worry any gentle giant.
+The weakest men, resented or enraged, poses more reason to worry than any gentle giant.
 The absolute inverse of this statement is also true: what makes beautiful a person is not the power, but the purity of their thoughts.